kelseykodes/portfolioReact/README.md

 ### `Usuage`
 - In your terminal run the command: npm install
-- Change directory into `Kkelseyskode`
+- Change directory into `kelseyskode`
 - Then run the following command: npm start

 ### `Deployment`